apayne185/CompProgramming-2-Project-/README.md

    - cd build
    - cmake ..      #this reads cmakelists.txt from root directory (..) and generates the necessary files for the build system
    - cmake --build .        #builds the project
-   - .\RecipeManagerExecutable       #run the executable
+   - .\Debug\RecipeManagerExecutable       #run the executable FOR MACOS/LINUX
+   - .\Debug\RecipeManagerExecutable.exe   #WINDOWS

-**THESE WERE OLD STEPS.
+**IGNORE THIS FOR NOW --> "THESE WERE OLD STEPS.
 SETUP.BAT AUTOMATES THIS FOR WINDOWS.
-WE WILL NEED A MACOS VERSION OF THIS.
+WE WILL NEED A MACOS VERSION OF THIS."

 changes made: